ink-analyzer/ink-analyzer/crates/lsp-server/README.md

 cargo build -p ink-lsp-server --release
 ```

-Copy the compiled binary (named `ink-lsp-server`) from the `target/release` directory to your preferred installation location, make sure the binary is executable and make sure the installation location is included in the `PATH` environment variable.
+Copy the compiled binary (named `ink-lsp-server`) from the `target/release` directory to your preferred installation location, make sure the binary is executable and the installation location is included in the `PATH` environment variable.

 ## Usage